lorenzo-rovigatti/baggianalysis/docs/index.md

 ## A simple example

-The following code imports the `baggianalysis` module, parse a single LAMMPS data file, initialises its topology and perform some computations:
+The following code imports the `baggianalysis` module, parses a single LAMMPS data file, initialises its topology and perform some computations:

 	import baggianalysis as ba
 	import numpy as np